 Today I’d like to share a prayer with you which reflects a message of peace.

-Our council has several properties, but the one most Boy Scouts attend for summer camp is S bar F Scout Ranch.
+Our council has several properties, but the one most Scouts BSA attend for summer camp is S bar F Scout Ranch.
 This is the S bar F Ranch grace.

 This prayer is attributed to Lord Baden-Powell himself.
 B-P clearly believed that faith was an important component of his Scouting program.
 So while Scouting is not specific to any particular faith, there is a spiritual aspect to it.
 This prayer, based on the Scout Law, would be appropriate for most groups of Scouts.